yvonneyeh/sundial-yoga-generator/README.md

 #### **Jen Brissman**:

-A tenacious multi-hyphenate, Jen is an NYC based theatre, tv, film, voiceover, commercial actress and model, and a senior operations manager, a professional organizer, and lifestyle manager.
-She is thrilled about her new venture into the world of software engineering.
-In her free time, she is an adventurous world traveler who enjoys mountain biking, snowboarding, running, scuba diving, and is happiest in hiking boots.
-Her most recent work includes recording demo videos/recordings for prominent software companies." [_LinkedIn_](https://www.linkedin.com/in/jenbrissman) | [_Github_](https://www.github.com/jenbrissman)
+Jen is an NYC based software engineer.
+A tenacious multi-hyphenate, she is also a theatre, tv, film, voiceover, commercial actress and model, a senior operations manager, a professional organizer, and lifestyle manager.
+In her free time, she is an adventurous world traveler who happiest in hiking boots and enjoys mountain biking, snowboarding, running, and scuba diving.
+Her most recent work includes producing demo tutorial videos and recordings for prominent software companies. [_LinkedIn_](https://www.linkedin.com/in/jenbrissman) | [_Github_](https://www.github.com/jenbrissman)

 #### **Ilana Rose Mercer**:

 Ilana Rose Mercer is a software engineer living in New York City who is passionate about leveraging technology to help improve human quality of life.
-Before she learned how to code and became passionate about her career in tech, she worked as a professional classical musician and private music teacher." [_LinkedIn_](https://www.linkedin.com/in/i-mercer) | [_Github_](https://www.github.com/violatido)
+Before she learned how to code and became passionate about her career in tech, she worked as a professional classical musician and private music teacher. [_LinkedIn_](https://www.linkedin.com/in/i-mercer) | [_Github_](https://www.github.com/violatido)

 #### **Rachel Perkins**: